IgnacioRus/Music-Recommendations/README.md

 - Folder: Music-Recommendations
     - README.md
     - .gitignore
+    - Presentation.pdf (slides used to present this project during the Data Analytics bootcamp)
+    - Music4You.mp4 (Recorded presentation of the project)
     - Folder: data
         - top100songs.csv (a list of the Hot 100 Billboard chart.
 Can be updated calling update_top100() from get_top_100.py)
         - song_database.csv (starting database gathered from Spotify playlists.
 NOT DIVIDED INTO CLUSTERS)